Loading…

 Wednesday December 11, 2024 1:30pm - 3:00pm HKT

-Our collective wisdom asserts that the world is currently changing at breakneck speed and schools are tasked with preparing the next generation for an “unknowable future”.
+Our collective wisdom asserts that the world is currently changing at breakneck speed, and schools are tasked with preparing the next generation for an “unknowable future”.
 Meanwhile, external stakeholders expect us to continue generating data they can use to judge our effectiveness today.
-The system guides students to place maximum value on collecting qualifications and grades that might or might-not have enduring value.
+The system guides students to place maximum value on collecting qualifications and grades that might or might not have enduring value.

 By the age of eighteen, most students will have spent about eighteen thousand hours at school.
-Are we maximising that investment of time, resource and childhood?
-There is a significant opportunity cost to schooling; we should feel obliged to regularly question whether our offer truly honours the trust students place in us.
+Are we maximising that investment of time, resources and childhood?
+There is a significant opportunity cost associated with schooling; we ought to feel obliged to regularly question whether our offer truly honours the trust students place in us.

 The teaching profession is a dynamic community of dedicated experts; educational thinking continuously evolves.
 But are our approaches to learning evolving fast enough?
 And are we sure they are moving in the right direction?

 This workshop will be a chance for educators to come together to explore some fundamental questions about the state of schooling today, other possible futures, roadblocks to progress, and creative solutions to drive immediate improvement.
-The workshop leader will present, and invite a critical evaluation of, his innovative “manifesto for education”.
+The workshop leader will present, and invite a critical evaluation of his innovative “manifesto for education”.

 Expected Outcomes: Participants will engage in new discussions around foundational questions about the role of schools and our core hopes and intentions for education, alongside more practical considerations about why we do what we currently do and the barriers to implementing a paradigm shift in our profession.